ArnoAnsems/CatacombGL/README.md

 * NY00123 for developing the Reflection Keen source port.
 The part of Reflection Keen that handles music and sound effects is reused in CatacombGL.

 # History
+* Version 0.5.2 (2021-04-26) New in this release:
+  * Fix: prevent empty save and load menu when no saved games available.
+Reported by Azuris.

 * Version 0.5.1 (2021-04-24) New in this release:
   * Added the "Demo" to the Catacomb Abyss shareware.
 The demo is a slideshow that originally served as a preview of the Catacomb Adventure series.
 It can be accessed via the menu or by pressing F10 in the opening screen.
   * Added the "Hints & Solutions" to the Catacomb Adventure series.
 The Hints & Solutions is a slideshow with top down maps of each level.
 It is only available in the GOG Catacombs Pack, so not in the shareware version.
 It can be accessed via the menu.